Mu Centauri

-Mu Centauri, Latinized from μ Centauri, is a third-magnitude star in the southern constellation of Centaurus.
+Mu Centauri is a star in the southern constellation of Centaurus.
+Its name is a Bayer designation that is Latinized from μ Centauri, and abbreviated Mu Cen or μ Cen.
 With the stars ν and φ Centauri, it marks what has been traditionally portrayed as "dextro Latere" (the right side) of the Centaur.
 The apparent visual magnitude of this star is 3.42, making it one of the brighter members of the constellation.
 The distance to this star can be estimated directly using parallax measurements, which yield a value of roughly 510 light years (155 parsecs) from Earth.
+It is drifting further away with a radial velocity of +9 km/s.